mindware/neural_networks/README.md

 # Neural Network

 A simple neural network written in python to show how machine learning can help in automated classification.
-This is a simple Feed Forward Neural trained using Back Propagation, to classify a dummy dataset of flowers.
+This is a simple Feed Forward Neural Network trained using Back Propagation, to classify a dummy dataset of flowers.
 Note: this code was originally written in a jupyter notebook.
 This is part of a series of quick programming excercises to show my son the basics of AI and warm up my machine learning skills.
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.